 Educational Content: This article is written for educational purposes to help developers and cybersecurity students understand software concepts.
 Always follow ethical guidelines and applicable laws.

-When you're building an API, the main goal is usually to get data from point A to point B. You test the endpoint, data comes back correctly, no errors in the console — shipped.
-The issue is that "it works" says nothing about what an attacker can do with it.
+When you're building an API, the primary goal is getting data from A to B correctly.
+You test the endpoint, data returns as expected, no errors in the console — shipped.
+The problem is that "it works" says nothing about what an attacker can extract from it.
+PHP specifically encourages this thinking because the language handles many edge cases silently.
+Type juggling, loose comparisons, implicit type coercions — PHP smooths over rough edges, which accelerates development and quietly enables entire vulnerability classes that developers don't know to look for.

-This is probably the most widespread issue I see.
+This is likely the most widespread issue in PHP APIs, and it's invisible during testing because the application functions correctly.
 A developer writes something like this:

 $user = $db->query("SELECT * FROM users WHERE id = $id")->fetch();